|

 - Some studies of the Chinese species have found that it helps to relieve menopausal discomforts.
 It is used as a phytoestrogen and is used to balance estrogen levels in the body by reducing high estrogen levels, as well as increasing low estrogen levels.

-- Due to the estrogen balancing effect it has on the body it is particularly helpful in fighting menopausal problems, specifically hot flashes.
+- Due to the estrogen balancing effect it has on the body it is particularly helpful in fighting menopausal problems, specifically hot flushes.

 - It also has uterine tonic qualities and is used to relieve uterine cramps.